FAQ – Automobile Accident Cases

 - Can I get a rental vehicle while my car is being fixed?

-- Check your insurance policy, and speak with your attorney and insurance agent, to determine you right to a rental vehicle free of charge.
+- Check your insurance policy, and speak with your motor vehicle accidents attorneys and insurance agent, to determine you right to a rental vehicle free of charge.
 Many insurance policies provide this type of coverage.

 - What documents will my attorney need to see in order to help answer my questions about my accident?